gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

 Then we need to run `mix deps.get` to install the dependencies.

+Next we need to add a Repo object to configure `ecto`

 - repo object
 - changing supervisor file
 - adding in a migration